gvwilson/thirdbit/src/fiction/iffy/index.md

 he had come back to the *Guinevere* bruised and bloodied and uncharacteristically quiet about what had happened.
-As the Marines' uniform jackets hardened into armor, she turned to find somewhere safer to be.

-And bumped right into Johnson Wales.
+As the Marines' uniform jackets hardened into armor, she turned to find somewhere safer to be and bumped right into Johnson Wales.

 "'Scuse me," she muttered before she realized who he was.

 "No worries," he said pleasantly.